OpenEnergyDashboard/DesignDocs/sqlTesting/sqlAndTesting.md

 select * FROM CIK_VARY WHERE SOURCE_ID = ( SELECT UNIT_ID FROM METERS WHERE NAME = 'Water Gallon flow 1-5 per minute' ) and DESTINATION_ID = ( SELECT ID FROM UNITS WHERE NAME = 'gallon per minute' );
 SELECT * FROM meter_hourly_readings_unit_cagg where meter_id = ( SELECT ID FROM METERS WHERE NAME = 'Water Gallon flow 1-5 per minute' ) and graphic_unit_id = ( SELECT ID FROM UNITS WHERE NAME = 'gallon per minute' ) order by bucket;
 SELECT * FROM meter_daily_readings_unit_cagg where meter_id = ( SELECT ID FROM METERS WHERE NAME = 'Water Gallon flow 1-5 per minute' ) and graphic_unit_id = ( SELECT ID FROM UNITS WHERE NAME = 'gallon per minute' ) order by bucket;
+-- Because cannot yet get the ids automatically, these get them to use next.
+SELECT array_agg(ID) FROM METERS WHERE NAME = 'Water Gallon flow 1-5 per minute';
+SELECT ID FROM UNITS WHERE NAME = 'gallon per minute';
 SELECT * FROM meter_line_readings_unit (
     -- If you want by a meter_id value use {#}
     meter_ids => '{17}',